BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains two deleted_obj_results, each with
+2. The DeleteResp contains two `deleted_obj_results`, each with
-a requested_path equal to the obj_paths of the Delete message, and an
+    a `requested_path` equal to the `obj_paths` of the Delete message, and an
-oper_success element containing an affected_path element equal to the
+    `oper_success` element containing an `affected_path` element equal to the
     path name of the deleted object.

 3. The GetResp does not contain the deleted Subscription objects.

 ## 1.28 Delete message with allow partial false, multiple objects, invalid object

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to false, and one
+Delete message when the `allow_partial` element is set to false, and one
 of the objects to be deleted is invalid.

 ### Functionality Tag